Dev guideRecipesAPI ReferenceChangelog

 Security and data protection

 The _json field only returns data your API key has permission to access.
-Optimizely Graph does not include sensitive system metadata.
-This includes:
+Optimizely Graph excludes the following sensitive system metadata from every _json response: